stratisMarkou/check-shape/README.md

 A surprising amount of time in machine learning is spent on squashing shape-related bugs.
 There's two kinds of bugs:
 * **Runtime shape errors**: These are annoying and can take up quite a bit of debugging time, but are not nearly as dangerous as broadcasting bugs.
-* **Unindended broadcasting bugs**: These can be silent unexpected behaviours, which happen due to the broadcasting behaviour of the library in use.
+* **Broadcasting bugs**: These can be silent unintended behaviours, which happen due to the broadcasting of the library in use.

 I've found that one thing which goes a long way to prevent/solve this issues is putting shapes in the docstrings or with in-line comments, such as
 ```